- Individual flats generally require smaller heat pumps

 - Installation costs

-If you live in England and Wales, heat pump costs are inclusive of both installation and a government grant of £7,500, which is available through the Boiler Upgrade Scheme.
+If you live in England and Wales, heat pump costs include installation and a government grant of £7,500, available through the Boiler Upgrade Scheme.

-Scotland also has installation and a government grant of £7,500 included, but this is run through the Home Energy Scotland grant.
+Scotland also has installation and a government grant of £7,500, which is run through the Home Energy Scotland grant.

 Ground source heat pump costs for shared usage vary between £4,500 and £49,000.
-The lower cost will be for a compact heat pump, while the more expensive heat pumps will be one for your garden or for shared buildings.
-These costs are also inclusive of installation costs.
+The lower cost will be for a compact heat pump, while the more expensive heat pumps will be for your garden or shared buildings.
+These costs also include installation costs.

 These costs will also be dependent on several factors, including: